iveykun/discord-pink-kotori/README.md

 this will automatically resize and center your image no matter how you size your window.

-Edit 2: I think there the ".app {" part should be removed from the main file, it should be easier to change background urls in the better discord app itself, no?
-So people can change the background and test it without messing with the .theme.css file, which is hidden in layers of folders
+~~*Edit 2* : I think there the ".app {" part should be removed from the main file, it should be easier to change background urls in the better discord app itself, no?
+So people can change the background and test it without messing with the .theme.css file, which is hidden in layers of folders~~

-Edit 3: URL is Kaede in front of her school
+**Edit 3: URL is Kaede in front of her school
-Emoji jumboable makes emotes bigger :D
+Emoji jumboable makes emotes bigger
+(number)rem is the size, change 5 to 4 or 3 if it's too big :D**

 .app-19_DXt {
 background-image: url(https://i.imgur.com/pyNG9cx.png);